emaicus/Rangers-and-Ruffians/classes.md

 The genuine article, knights have sworn their lives to king and country.
 **Standings:** Knights are loved by kingsmen, and distrusted by hedge knights and rangers.
 Knights are duty bound to fight the lawless.
 ##### Abilities:
-  * Trained Precision: Once per battle, you can attack with a guaranteed critical hit.
+  * Trained Precision: Once every three turns, gain advantage on your attack.
-  * Kingsmen: Your charisma is increased when speaking with a kingsman.
+  * Kingsmen: Gain +3 Charisma when speaking with kingsmen.
-  * Hold the line: Once per day and during battle, add 1 attack to each teammate per point of your inner fire.
+  * Hold the line: When any member of your party goes below one quarter health, gain advantage on all attacks used to protect them.
-  * Charge: You can bridge the gap between yourself and a mid-distance foe.
+  * Charge: Use your turn to shield bash an enemy, dealing d6 damage and staggering them if they fail a check.

 ##### Stats:
   * Dexterity: -2